-The UMA school board creates sets and manages district policy, is responsible for district finance and its oversight and overall oversight of academic performance.
+The UMA school board creates, sets and manages district policy, is responsible for district finance and its oversight, as well as the overall oversight of academic performance.
 The school board delegates to the district Director and administrative team the responsibility of everyday operational procedures.
 HR functions such as employment, employment law (state and federal), background checks, employee files, staff attendance, maintaining employee files, and facilitating benefits are delegated to the Human Resource Manager.

-Ubah Medical Academy Organizational Chart 2020-2021
+Ubah Academy Organizational Chart 2022-23